Grover Shoe Factory disaster: Collapse and fire

 The flying boiler knocked over an elevated water tower at one end of the building and its full tank smashed through the roof, causing that end of the building to immediately collapse, with the floors pancaking and the walls falling in on top of them.

 Many workers who survived the initial explosion and collapse were trapped by broken beams and heavy machinery.
 Burning coals thrown from the boiler's fire pit landed throughout the debris, starting fires that were fed by broken gas lines.

 The factory's more than 300 windows, now blown out, created a chimney effect in the parts of the factory still standing, resulting in a fire hot enough to melt iron pipes and radiators.

 The wooden floors, treated nightly with linseed oil to keep the dust down, burned quickly.

 High winds helped spread the fire to nearby storage sheds and neighboring buildings including a hardware store and a rooming house.

 The Campello neighborhood's district firehouse shared a city block with the factory and its firefighters arrived quickly, as did many local citizens.

 Using long timbers as levers, they were able to lift some of the wreckage and rescue some workers before the flames reached them.

 Local newspapers recount many acts of heroism in the rescues made that day.

 Barrels of naphtha, a volatile industrial solvent related to gasoline, were stored in a wooden shed directly behind the boiler house.
 The shed was set afire by the burning coals and the naphtha exploded, throwing sheets of flame onto the wreckage and driving rescuers away.

 Escape

 Between 300 and 400 workers were in the factory at the time of the explosion.

 Workers in the sections that were still standing escaped down stairways or climbed to the roof; others had to jump from windows because the explosion had knocked some fire escapes off the building.

 About 100 workers escaped unharmed and 150 were injured.

 A number who were only slightly injured went home without reporting their injuries.

-Police later related the story of a worker so dazed that he left the scene, applied for a job at another shoe factory, worked all day, then went home to find his family mourning him.
+Police later relayed the story of a worker so dazed that he left the scene, applied for a job at another shoe factory, worked all day, then went home to find his family mourning him.